 With these considerations taken into account, recovery of Indexes from backups taken with InstantBackup is very quick and simple process.

 If you have a second datacentre, and use PPRC (or equivalent) for remote replication of data, then you still need to take image copies.
-That's obvious to Storage Manager, but its surprising how many non-storage people think that replication does away with the need for backups.
+That's obvious to Storage Manager, but it is surprising how many non-storage people think that replication does away with the need for backups.
 Apart from the obvious need to recover from individual database corruption, there is also a requirement to handle a rolling disaster.
 This happens when disks when disks do not all fail at once, so some updates fail, while others succeed.
 If this causes databases to become corrupt, then full recovery may be needed.
 PPRC and SDRF mirroring both support consistency groups, which safeguards against rolling disasters.
 See the article Remote Data Mirroring for details on PPRC and also GDPS, the product which helps prevent rolling disasters.

 FlashCopy is an IBM product used by DSxxxx storage subsystems.
 All other mainframe storage disk providers have a Flashcopy equivalent that supports the Flashcopy command set.
 The product is described in detail in the FlashCopy section, but in brief it creates an 'instant copy' of a disk or dataset.

 DB2 v10 can control the creation of image copies using the dataset level Flashcopy facility.
 Image copies are allocated by DFDSS as VSAM datasets and are always catalogued.
 A dataset is created for each partition or object that is backed up and some utilities can also create sequential image copies using an existing Flashcopy image as input.
 For FlashCopy image copies, if the object consists of multiple data sets and all are copied in one run, there is a FlashCopy image copy data set for each data set.
+FlashCopy image copies are registered in SYSIBM.SYSCOPY as any other image copy.
+Because FlashCopy image copy does not support incremental copies, do not consider FlashCopy image copy as a replacement for incremental image copies.

 If you run the image copy with options SHRLEVEL CHANGE and FLASHCOPY CONSISTENT, then once the FlashCopy image copy is created the utility checks the logs for changes to the copied data that were uncommitted at the time that the image copy was created.
 Any uncommitted data that is identified in the logs is backed out of the image copy before the utility terminates.